 The Arbitration Act 1960 allows investors to arbitrate disputes, but the procedures set forth in the law are outdated and not in compliance with international standards.
 The country does not have a central arbitral institution, and instead arbitration is conducted on an ad hoc basis, including through pretrial settlement conferences and alternative dispute resolution mechanisms before the Commercial and Admiralty Division of the High Court.
 The Investment Promotion Act 2004 allows investment disputes to be referred to arbitration in accordance with UNCITRAL procedures or the framework of any applicable bilateral or multilateral investment agreement.

 Judgments of foreign courts can be enforced under the Foreign Judgments (Reciprocal Enforcement) Act 1960, provided the country has a bilateral or reciprocal enforcement treaty with Sierra Leone.

 The Bankruptcy Act 2009 establishes a process of bankruptcy for individuals and companies.
 Bankruptcy is a civil matter, but it may disqualify an individual from holding certain elected and public offices and from practicing certain professions.
 The Bankruptcy Act 2009 also encourages and facilitates reorganization as an alternative to liquidation.
-The World Bank ranked Sierra Leone 148th in the ease of resolving insolvency in 2017.
-While the country’s regulatory framework for bankruptcy is relatively strong, secured creditors receive only 11 cents on the dollar (compared to 20 cents throughout sub-Saharan Africa) and the proceedings cost approximately 42 percent of the estate’s value.
+The World Bank ranked Sierra Leone 159 in the ease of resolving insolvency in 2018.
+While the country’s regulatory framework for bankruptcy is relatively strong, on average secured creditors receive only 11 cents on the dollar (compared to 20 cents average throughout sub-Saharan Africa) and the proceedings cost approximately 42 percent of the estate’s value.